-Last year, I reached what I thought was the ultimate home-cooked pizza nirvana when I combined the Kettle Pizza and the Pizza Steel on my coal grill.
+Last year, I reached what I thought was the ultimate home-cooked pizza bliss when I combined the Kettle Pizza and the Pizza Steel on my coal grill.
 It let me cook pies in true Neapolitan-style at upwards of 1,000°F in just under three minutes per pie, producing crisp, crackling, deeply charred crusts and supremely airy and moist interiors.

 The problem?
 Not everyone has a coal grill.
 For some folks, the convenience of gas simply trumps the flavor and heat advantages you get from live coals.